 7 Do I still need to have the COVID-19 vaccine, if I’ve already had COVID-19?

 Yes.
 People who have had COVID-19 should wait to be vaccinated with your next COVID-19 vaccine, either primary course or booster doses, 3 months after the confirmed infection.
 This is to optimise your vaccine protection.
 A longer gap between infection and vaccination is likely to lead to a better immune response and result in longer protection from reinfection.

 8 What are the potential side effects from the COVID-19 vaccine?

+In Australia, the Therapeutic Goods Administration (TGA) considers information about possible side effects as part of the approval process.
+Every medicine has potential side effects, and this is normal.
 A small number of people may experience more severe side effects, although these are also temporary.
 After you receive the vaccine, you will be monitored for a short time for any adverse effects.

 9 Is the COVID-19 vaccine free if I don’t have Medicare?